 Internship Policies and Procedures

-- An intern may earn 3 credits during a semester or summer session.
+- An intern may earn 3 credits during a semester or summer or winter session.

-A 3-credit internship requires a student to perform assigned responsibilities at the cooperating internship site for no less than 120 hours.
-(This is the equivalent of an 8-hour day for each week of a 15-week academic semester).
+- 3-credit internship requires a student to perform assigned responsibilities at the cooperating internship site for no less than 133 hours.

-Interested students should contact the department internship coordinator, CHardy@wcupa.edu, one semester prior to the semester in which they wish to intern.
+- Interested students should contact the department internship coordinator, Professor Charles Hardy, CHardy@wcupa.edu, one semester prior to the semester in which they wish to intern.

 Compensation: Paid Internships!

-To enable those who cannot afford the cost, the Department of History offers paid internships of $1,200 each for a limited number of students, and $500 to students completing internships whose work the Department of History has deemed meritorious.
+The Department of History offers internship stipends of between $800 and $1,000 for a limited number of students, and $500 to students completing internships whose work the Department of History has deemed meritorious.
 Both are funded by the Dr. Robert E. Drayer Memorial Scholarship Fund.

 Working with a faculty internship supervisor agreed upon by the student and department internship coordinator, the student, faculty supervisor, and site supervisor will articulate internship responsibilities and activities.
 Requirement include: